hazelcast/hazelcast-jet/site/website/blog/2020-10-06-enabling-full-text-search.md

 The search endpoint will use the SearchService to search for the data.
 After retrieving the results the Owner entities need to be loaded from the database.
-This is not an issue as only a small subset of best-matching documents is returned from Elastic and loaded by id from the database.
+This is not an issue as only a small subset of best-matching documents is returned from Elastic and loaded by ID from the database.

 ```java